Alice Throckmorton McLean: AWVS founding

 Alice McLean founded AWVS in January 1940, headquartered in New York, 23 months before the United States entered the war, and modeled it after the successful Royal Voluntary Service, which was helping Great Britain in its war efforts.
 McLean recruited wealthy women who shared a global vision to help her establish the service.

-McLean's major goal of the large and highly successful organization was to help prepare the nation for the coming war and later to provide material aid, assistance and information to both the American armed forces and civilians during World War II.
-When the bombing of Pearl Harbor occurred, officially beginning World War II effort for the United States, the AWVS had more than 18,000 members who were ready to help the nation's defense efforts.
+The main goal Maclean's organization was to prepare the nation for the coming war and to provide material support afterward, aid, assistance and information, to both the American armed forces and civilians during World War II.
+When the bombing of Pearl Harbor occurred, officially beginning the World War II effort for the United States, the AWVS had more than 18,000 members.
 They were formally trained in many skills including ambulance driving, fire fighting, evacuation procedures, mobile-kitchen operation, first aid, and other emergency services.
+In addition, McLean founded the National Clothing Conservation Program to address wartime fabric shortages (1944).

 During World War II, McLean remained the president of the AWVS.
 One of its missions was to help finance the war by selling war bonds and stamps.
 It's estimated that AWVS members successfully raise more than $1 billion for the war effort.
 By 1942, total membership had reached 250,000 women in 595 units in 30 states.
 By 1945, membership had grown to 325,000 women, and more than 200 junior auxiliary groups had enlisted 32,000 teenagers.